TaloDev/showcase/README.md

 - [Swerve City](https://sleepystudios.itch.io/swerve-city) by Sleepy Studios ([screenshot](https://img.itch.zone/aW1nLzg1OTQ5ODQucG5n/original/h9R2aJ.png)) - A PSX-style driving game where players try to outrun an ever-increasing police presence for as long as possible.
 Using Talo for event analytics, leaderboards and stats.

-- [Mind The Scale](https://lm3-games.itch.io/mind-the-scale) by LM3 Games ([screenshot](https://img.itch.zone/aW1hZ2UvMzQ2MDc3OS8yMDk4NzcwNy5wbmc=/original/O2%2FLSc.png)) - A casual yet challenging game that tests your reflex, how much can you score?
-Using Talo for leaderboard.
+- [Mind The Scale](https://lm3-games.itch.io/mind-the-scale) by LM3 Games ([screenshot](https://img.itch.zone/aW1hZ2UvMzQ2MDc3OS8yMDk4NzcwNy5wbmc=/original/O2%2FLSc.png)) - A casual yet challenging game that tests your reflexes - how high can you score?
+Uses Talo for leaderboards.